joshmarinacci/webxr-workshops/physics/README.md

 Now modify the `a-scene` to have a physics component like this:

 ```
-<a-scene stats
+<a-scene
          physics="debug:false">
 ```

 This line will add physics to the scene, but it won't do anything yet.
 By default objects are not affected by physics, since physics is expensive to calculate.
 We must tell the engine which things need physics in the scene.